Fisher–Yates shuffle: Pencil-and-paper method

-As an example, we'll permute the letters from A to H using Fisher and Yates' original method.
-We'll start by writing the letters out on a piece of scratch paper like this:
+This example permutes the letters from A to H using Fisher and Yates' original method, starting with the letters in alphabetical order:

-Now we roll a random number k from 1 to 8—let's make it 3—and strike out the kth (i.e. third) letter on the scratch pad and write it down as the result:
+A random number j from 1 to 8 is selected.
+If j=3, for example, then one strikes out the third letter on the scratch pad and writes it down as the result:

-Now we pick a second random number, this time from 1 to 7: it turns out to be 4.
-Now we strike out the fourth letter not yet struck off the scratch pad—that's letter E—and add it to the result:
+A second random number is chosen, this time from 1 to 7.
+If the number is 4, then one strikes out the fourth letter not yet struck off the scratch pad and adds it to the result:

-Now we pick the next random number from 1 to 6, and then from 1 to 5, and so on, always repeating the strike-out process as above:
+The next random number is selected from 1 to 6, and then from 1 to 5, and so on, always repeating the strike-out process as above:

 Modern method

-We'll now do the same thing using Durstenfeld's version of the algorithm: this time, instead of striking out the chosen letters and copying them elsewhere, we'll swap them with the last letter not yet chosen.
-We'll start by writing out the letters from A to H as before:
+In Durstenfeld's version of the algorithm, instead of striking out the chosen letters and copying them elsewhere, they are swapped with the last letter not yet chosen.
+Starting with the letters from A to H as before:

-For our first roll, we roll a random number from 1 to 8: this time it is 6, so we swap the 6th and 8th letters in the list:
+Select a random number j from 1 to 8, and then swap the jth and 8th letters.
+So, if the random number is 6, for example, swap the 6th and 8th letters in the list:

-The next random number we roll from 1 to 7, and turns out to be 2.
-Thus, we swap the 2nd and 7th letters and move on:

-The next random number we roll is from 1 to 6, and just happens to be 6, which means we leave the 6th letter in the list (which, after the swap above, is now letter H) in place and just move to the next step.
-Again, we proceed the same way until the permutation is complete:
+The next random number is selected from 1 to 7, and the selected letter is swapped with the 7th letter.
+If it is 2, for example, swap the 2nd and 7th letters:

+The process is repeated until the permutation is complete:

-At this point there's nothing more that can be done, so the resulting permutation is G E D C A H B F.
+After eight steps, the algorithm is complete and the resulting permutation is G E D C A H B F.

+Python implementation

+This example shows a simple Python implementation of the Fisher–Yates shuffle.